-Donna Jean Forster-Gill - Project Manager, Vibrant Communities Canada - Cities Reducing Poverty - Donna Jean has been active in the field of poverty reduction for over 15 years having worked in communities in Canada and the US.
+Donna Jean Forster-Gill - Manager of Programs, Vibrant Communities- Donna Jean has been active in the field of poverty reduction for over 15 years having worked in communities in Canada and the US.
 She is leading the Vibrant Communities Canada - Cities Reducing Poverty network of 100 Canadian cities, counties, regions, provinces and territories working together to reduce poverty for 1 million Canadians.
 She is driven by the idea that we are stronger together and we don't need any more studies to provide any more reasons for why we need to get on with the work of reducing poverty in Canada.

 Janet Mayhew, Finance Coordinator - Janet loves numbers!
 She's passionate about community service and engagement and has served in a variety of volunteer roles over the years.
 Inspired and motivated by the collaborative social model, her interest in the voluntary sector has evolved since graduating from the Fundraising & Resource Development program at Georgian College.